OxHainan/cloak-docs/docs/source/develop-cloak-smart-contract/compiler.rst

 * In line 6, the developer specifies ``_manager`` should be public.
 * In line 7, the developer specifies a public mapping.
 * In line 8, the developer specifies a private mapping with ``!x`` and ``@x``.
-* In lines 20-25, the developer defines a Confidential Transaction (CT) that enables one user to transfer public balance into private balance.
+* In lines 20-25, the developer defines a Private Transaction (PRT) that enables one user to transfer public balance into private balance.
 * In lines 33-43, the developer defines a Multi-Party Transaction (MPT) that enables one user (``me``) to transfer private balance to another user (``to``).